IndyMage/asteriods_clone/README.md

-# contents
+# ASTERIODS

 This is a clone of the game Asteriods as a guided project for BOOT.DEV.

-It requires pygame 2.6.1 to be installed.
+It requires pygame 2.6.1 be installed to run.